 Love farmhouse kitchens?
 We have a load more ideas in our gallery.

 The balance of white and black, Shaker style and industrial feel in this kitchen is masterful.
 The wooden worktops and table add texture and warmth that's much needed as a contrast to the smooth, pale grey floor.
-We're loving the wall panelling, too, which contributes yet more texture to the space.
-Kitchen by British Standard.
-Find more inspiration for wall panelling in our guide.
+We're loving the wall paneling, too, which contributes yet more texture to the space.

 A quick way to add some white into your kitchen is with accessories and to stop it all looking a bit flat, mix in some wooden elements too.
 If you have any open shelving in your kitchen, this is a really easy place to copy this look, but window sills, kitchen counters or islands can also be an easy place to decorate.